National Honor Society

 Volunteer Service Hours

 45 or more hours, dating from June 15th after 8th grade and no later than March 1st of application year (11th or 12th grade).
-Starting Spring 2024, at least 10 of the 45 hours must be in direct service to the school/student body.
-Examples: peer tutoring, teaching assistant, childcare during parent meetings, presenting at school assemblies, school beautification efforts, etc.
+At least 10 of the 45 hours must be in direct service to the school/student body.
+Examples: peer tutoring, teaching assistant, childcare during parent meetings, presenting at school assemblies, school beautification efforts, construction-related classroom set-up/takedown, etc.

 Faculty Rating Score